 Once a company has decided to expand its locations for talent, leaders are faced with questions around how to find and hire remote teammates.
-Read on for advice from the people who’ve been there, and sign up to be a part of our next meetup here.
+Read on for advice from the people who’ve been there.

 Sourcing — How do you find teammates in other locations?

 - Familiarize yourself with top companies in other markets.
 And hire people from those companies.
 If Company X is the top place to work in Atlanta, then start targeting people there.
 It’s a good bet that they’re talented, says Anthony Maggio, Director of Product at InVision.

 - Hire recruiters local to the market.
 It’s hard to know what a good resume looks like when you’re not from the area.
 Madhu recommends hiring someone local to help because they can clarify what companies or experience match what you need.
 Joe Cheung, Operating Partner - Talent from Craft Ventures, also shared that having a leader or teammate local to that area can make it easier to acquire talent and build a rapport with teammates.

 - Look for people who are writing and speaking about the topics you care about.
 If you’re flexible on location you can use sources like Reddit, Slack communities, Quora, and more to find people who are already writing about what’s important to your company’s mission or tech stack, says Joe.